Uncontacted peoples: Relations with outsiders

 International organizations have highlighted the importance of protecting indigenous peoples' environment and lands, the importance of protecting them from exploitation or abuse, and the importance of no contact in order to prevent the spread of modern diseases.
+In their 2025 report, Survival International predicted that almost half of the world's 196 uncontacted peoples could be wiped out within 10 years.
+Survival states that the threats to uncontacted peoples mostly come from extractive industries such as logging, mining, and oil and gas extraction.
+However, they also highlighted threats from criminal gangs, well-funded missionaries and social media influencers.

 Historic exploitation and abuse at the hands of the majority group have led many governments to give uncontacted people their lands and legal protection.
-Many indigenous groups live on national forests or protected grounds, such as the Vale do Javari in Brazil or the North Sentinel Island in India.
+Many Indigenous groups live on national forests or protected grounds, such as the Vale do Javari in Brazil or North Sentinel Island in India.

+In 1961, British explorer Richard Mason was killed by an uncontacted Amazonian tribe, the Panará.
+The Panará lived in relative isolation until 1973 when the government project (Cuiabá-Santarém) road BR-163 was built through their territory.
+As a result, the tribe suffered newly introduced diseases and environmental degradation of their land.
+Of the more than 350 members of the Panará tribe, more than 250 perished in the first twelve months after their first contact with settlers.

 Much of the contention over uncontacted peoples has stemmed from governments' desire to extract natural resources.
 In the 1960s and 1970s, Brazil's federal government attempted to assimilate and integrate native groups living in the Amazon jungle in order to use their lands for farming.
-Their efforts were met with mixed success and criticism until, in 1987, Brazil created the Department of Isolated Indians inside of FUNAI (Fundação Nacional do Índio), Brazil's Indian Agency.
+Their efforts were met with mixed success and criticism until, in 1987, Brazil created the Department of Isolated Indians inside the Fundação Nacional do Índio (Funai), Brazil's Indian Agency.
 FUNAI was successful in securing protected lands which have allowed certain groups to remain relatively uncontacted until the present day.

-A different outcome occurred in Colombia when the Nukak tribe of indigenous people was contacted by an evangelical group.
+A different outcome occurred in Colombia when the Nukak tribe of Indigenous people was contacted by an evangelical group.
 The tribe was receptive to trade and eventually moved in order to have closer contact with settlers.
-This led to an outbreak of respiratory infections, violent clashes with narco-traffickers, and the death of hundreds of the Nukak, more than half of the tribe.
+This led to an outbreak of respiratory infections, violent clashes with illicit drug traffickers, and the death of hundreds of the Nukak, more than half of the tribe.
 Eventually, the Colombian government forcibly relocated the tribe to a nearby town where they received food and government support but were reported as living in poverty.